jcons81627/jcons81627/README.md

 # **Welcome to @jcons81627**
 Hello to everybody!
 I'm glad you're here!
 We will be showcasing Vincent van Gogh and his well-known artworks on this website!

-Showing his three most-popular works of art (Starry Night, Sunflowers,and The Potato Eaters)
+Showing his three most-popular works of art (Starry Night, Sunflowers, and The Potato Eaters)

 ENJOY!
 ## **Who is Vincent van Gogh?**